-Goal 1: Coordination of transportation disadvantaged services agencies purchasing transportation services with public funds prior to service being initiated.
+Goal 1 : oordination of transportation disadvantaged services OBJECTIVE 1.1: Contract with agencies purchasing transportation services using public funds.
+Strategy 1.1.1: Utilize executed Purchase of Service Agreements (POS) as necessary with all agencies purchasing transportation services with public funds prior to service being initiated.
 Such POS Agreements shall specify the service and cost of each type of transportation service to be provided (fixed, direct, indirect, per mile, etc.).
+Implementation Sche dule: The CTC will act as soon as it becomes aware of the need for a POS.
+Reporting will be as needed or in the final quarter, when the TDSP is reviewed.